thindil/steamsky/bin/doc/MODDING.md

   text.
 - Attribute `pluralmembername`: plural of name of mobiles from this faction.
   Can be any text.
-- Attributes `minspawn`, `maxspawn` and `spawn`: chance to that newly created sky base will be owned by that faction.
-Value of this attributes is roll on dice 100 and must be unique for each faction.
-If it should be only one roll, use attribute `spawn`.
-If it should be range, use `minspawn` for minimum roll and `maxspawn` for maximum roll.
+- Attributes `spawn`: chance to that newly created sky base will be owned by that faction.
+Value of this attributes is roll on dice with sum of `spawn` attributes of all factions.
+For example if there will be 2 factions, one with `spawn` = 50 and second with `spawn` = 20 then if roll on dice 70 will be equal or lower to 50 it will be first faction base, when between 51 and 70 it will be second faction base.
 - Attributes `population`, `minpopulation` and `maxpopulation`: starting population of base owned by that faction.
 If it should be constant value, use attribute `population`.
 If it should be random value, use attribute `minpopulation` for minimum population and `maxpopulation` for maximum population.
 Minumum value is 0.
 - Optional attribute `namestype`: Used in generating ship names of that faction and names of all bases.
 Can be `standard` (default value) or `robotic`.
 - Attribute `healingtools`: name of item type used to healing members of that faction and in diseased bases events.
 Must be valid item type from *data/game.dat* file.
 - Attribute `healingskill`: name of skill used to healing members of that faction.
 Must be valid skill name from *data/game.dat* file
 - Tags `relation`: Relation of this faction with other faction.
 All factions must have this tags for each faction (even for self).
 - Attribute `faction` is faction index to which relation will be set.
 - Attributes `minreputation`, `maxreputation`, `reputation`: starting reputation with selected faction.
 If it should have random reputation, use attribute `minreputation` for minimum level of reputation and `maxreputation` for maximum level of reputation.
 If it should be constant reputation, use attribute `reputation`.
 Minumum value is -100 and maximum is 100.
 - Attribute `friendly`: did selected faction is friendly to this faction.
   Value `Y` means `Yes`, value `N` means `No`.
 Used mostly to generate enemy ships.
 - Tag `description`: In game description of item.
 Can have any value.
 - Tags `foodtype`: Types of items used as food by this faction members.
 If